CBWaterHub/CBwaterHub_collaborative_dev/README.md

-# Welcome to the Columbia Basin Water Hub Dev Code GIS Repo!
+# Welcome to the Columbia Basin Water Hub Collaborative Development Repository

- This is the first repository where we are testing the use of GitHub for creating a paltform for community members, water experts, GIS experts, water users, and developers from the Columbia Basin.
-Here, everyone can collaborate, create, and share ideas, examples, and discussion on the use coding, app development, and GIS tools to solve our current and coming water issues.

 Climate change is upon us.
 And through this repo we hope to encourage the use of data science, computer science, and geospatial science to create innovate solutions.

  # Rules